peteroupc/peteroupc.github.io/random.md

 <small>(F) Calling the `setSeed` method of `SecureRandom` before use is RECOMMENDED.
 The data passed to the method SHOULD be data described in note (C).
 (Despite the name, `setSeed` _supplements_ the existing seed, according to the documentation.)
 See also (Klyubin 2013)<sup>[**(22)**](#Note22)</sup>.
 Using the `SecureRandom` implementation `"SHA1PRNG"` is NOT RECOMMENDED, because of weaknesses in seeding and RNG quality in implementations as of 2013 (Michaelis et al., 2013)<sup>[**(23)**](#Note23)</sup>.</small>

 <small>(G) [**`std::random_device`**](http://en.cppreference.com/w/cpp/numeric/random/random_device), introduced in C++11, is NOT RECOMMENDED because its specification leaves considerably much to be desired.
 For example,  `std::random_device` can fall back to a pseudorandom number generator of unspecified quality without much warning.
-At best, `std::random_device` SHOULD only be used to supplement other techniques for random number generation.</small>
+At best, `std::random_device` SHOULD NOT be used except to supplement other techniques for random number generation.</small>

 <small>(H) The .NET Framework's `System.Random` class uses a seed of at most 32 bits, so doesn't meet the statistical RNG requirements.
 However, a subclass of `System.Random` might be implemented to meet those requirements.</small>